All Data Structures Namespaces Files Functions Variables Typedefs Enumerations Enumerator Friends Macros Modules Pages

 The board is flashed via the in-ROM DFU bootloader by default.
 To enter bootloader mode, hold the BOOT0 button while pressing the RESET button.

-BOARD=sipeed-longan-nano make -C examples/hello-world flash
+BOARD=sipeed-longan-nano make -C examples/basic/hello-world flash

 After flashing you need to leave bootloader mode again by pressing the RESET button.